Anil Kashyap: Popular writings

 Kashyap, Rajan, and Stein joined the Squam Lake Group, along with David Scharfstein, Douglas Diamond, Hyun Song Shin (the latter two are also co-authors with Kashyap) and a number of other distinguished scholars.
-This group of "...fifteen of the world's leading economists--representing the broadest spectrum of economic opinion" wrote a number of policy memos detailing how financial regulation after the global financial crisis should be amended.
+This group of "...fifteen of the world's leading economists--representing the broadest spectrum of economic opinion" wrote a number of policy memos detailing how financial regulation after the 2008 financial crisis should be amended.
 Their book that compiled and extended the recommendations was widely acclaimed.

-Kashyap also has written several op-eds and blog posts since the beginning of the global financial crisis that have been prescient or recognized as offering excellent contemporaneous summaries of current events.
+Kashyap also has written several op-eds and blog posts since the beginning of the 2008 financial crisis that have been prescient or recognized as offering excellent contemporaneous summaries of current events.
 Kashyap and Shin, shortly after the collapse of Bear Stearns, called for a mandate that banks suspend dividends in a Financial Times comment.
 Subsequent analysis has indicated that if banks had been held to this standard their capital positions would have been much stronger.
 Kashyap, writing also in the Financial Times, was one of the first proponents to argue that banks should be required to file “living wills” that describe how they could be closed without cost to the taxpayer.
 Globally systemically important financial institutions are now required to file such documents.
 Diamond and Kashyap wrote a blog post] for the New York Times the day after the Lehman Brothers bankruptcy that was one of the most widely read descriptions of the bankruptcy and its aftermath.
-Kashyap wrote a primer on the Greek financial crisis in 2015 that continues to be widely read.
+Kashyap wrote a primer on the Greek government-debt crisis that continues to be widely read.